 In May of 2009, the Garrison Institute held its first retreat for real estate leaders, Real Estate Leadership in the Age of Climate Change.
 The retreat was attended by thirty diverse and influential industry leaders who desired to move their organizations away from business as usual and towards a new paradigm that would transform their climate impacts.
 Participants collaborated on ways to overcome endemic obstacles, drive organizational change, and cut GHG emissions amid economic uncertainty.

-May 26th - 28th, 2010, the Institute hosted its first annual Climate, Buildings, and Behavior symposium which focused on applying insights from the neuro-, behavioral, and social sciences to building managers and occupants.
-Sixty-three for-profit, not-for-profit, university, institutional, and governmental real estate owners and managers attended.
+The Garrison Institute hosts an annual Climate, Buildings, and Behavior symposium which focuses on applying insights from the neuro-, behavioral, and social sciences to guide building managers and occupants.100 for-profit, not-for-profit, university, institutional, and governmental real estate owners and managers attend each year.
 Participants are actively implementing and continuing behavior change programs, some of which are described below.